Quantum nonlocality: The physics of supra-quantum correlations

 Like the set of classical boxes, when represented in probability space, the set of no-signalling boxes forms a polytope.
 Popescu and Rohrlich identified a box $P(a,b|x,y)$ that, while complying with the no-signalling conditions, violates Tsirelson's bound, and is thus unrealizable in quantum physics.
-Dubbed the PR-box, it can be written as:
+It is now called a Popescu–Rohrlich box and can be written as: